ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R315]** BPI participants MUST agree upon the source and type of the external authoritative data used as input to a BPI workstep.

-## 8.3 External Non-authoritative Non-deterministic for BPIs
+## 8.3 External Non-authoritative, Non-deterministic Data for BPIs

 External non-authoritative, non-deterministic data means that there does not exist an authoritative, deterministic source for the data used as input to a BPI workstep.
-In that case, a mechanism known as an oracle is needed to account for potential discrepancies.
-The entities themselves which report external non-authoritative, non-deterministic into a BPI worksteps may also be referred to as oracles.
+In that case, a normalizing mechanism often referred to as an oracle is needed to account for potential source discrepancies.
+Entities reporting external non-authoritative, non-deterministic data into a BPI worksteps may also be referred to as oracles.

 ### 8.3.1 Data Trustworthiness

-External non-authoritative, non-deterministic data for BPIs resides outside of an authoritative source and is subject to manipulation risks.
-As such, steps should be taken to remove counterparty manipulation and error risk through mechanisms such as redundancy in the data reporting and error checking, either cross-party, by a neutral party or an honesty incentivized party.
+External non-authoritative, non-deterministic data for BPIs resides outside of an authoritative source and is subject to manipulation.
+As such, steps should be taken to remove counterparty manipulation and error risk through mechanisms such as redundancy in data reporting and error checking, either cross-party, or by an appropriately incentivized 3rd party.

-**[D42]** External non authoritative BPI input data into a BPI workstep SHOULD be sourced from multiple endpoints.
+**[D42]** External non authoritative non-deterministic BPI input data into a BPI workstep SHOULD be sourced from multiple endpoints.

-**[R316]** External non-authoritative BPI input data into a BPI workstep MUST be validated by one or more authoritative entities.
+**[R316]** External non-authoritative non-deterministic BPI input data into a BPI workstep MUST be validated by one or more authoritative entities.

-Authoritative entities in the context of this document are entities that have been delegated authority by the participants of a BPI workstep to validate an external non-authoritative source of input data into a BPI workstep.
+Authoritative entities in the context of this document are entities that have been delegated authority by the participants of a BPI workstep to validate an external non-authoritative, non-deterministic source of input data into a BPI workstep.

-**[R317]** BPI participants MUST agree upon a standard validation method for external non-authoritative data input to a BPI workstep.
+**[R317]** BPI participants MUST agree upon a standard validation method for external non-authoritative,  non-deterministic input data to a BPI workstep.

-**[R318]** A BPI workstep participant MUST be able to validate that the validation criteria of an external non-authoritative data input to the BPI workstep has been met.
+**[R318]** A BPI workstep participant MUST be able to validate that the validation criteria of external non-authoritative,  non-deterministic input data to the BPI workstep has been met.

 Appropriate data validation methods vary on a case-by-case basis depending upon the data types, sources and formats.
 As such, it is up to the BPI participants to agree upon the optimal validation method for their implementation.
-This includes design decisions such as what threshold of unresponsive oracles leads to a rejected input, how to aggregate the oracle responses and remove outliers, signing data to ensure provenance, implementing cryptographic mechanisms such as threshold signatures/secret sharing and TEEs to obfuscate data from the oracle providers.
+This includes design decisions such as what threshold of unresponsive oracles leads to a rejected input, how to aggregate the oracle responses and remove outliers, signing data to ensure provenance, implementing cryptographic mechanisms such as threshold signatures/secret sharing and TEEs such as Intel SGX or AMD SEV to obfuscate data from oracle providers.

-### 8.3.2 External Non-authoritative BPI Input Data Variance
+### 8.3.2 External Non-authoritative, non-deterministic BPI Input Data Variance

-External non-authoritative BPI input data can be subject to variations from lack of time synchronicity, fluctuations in precision or reporting error.
-Party A may read the temperature of a shipment as 77.1F while party B reads it as 77.3F.
+External non-authoritative, non-deterministic BPI input data can be subject to variations from lack of time synchronicity, fluctuations in precision or reporting error.
+Party A may read the temperature of a shipment as 77.1 degree Fahrenheit while party B reads it as 77.3 degree Fahrenheit.
 Small variance in timing can also produce mismatched BPI data inputs.
-These variations may lead to failed proof verification if proof inputs are not identical between prover and verifier.
-In order for proofs to be deterministic, the inputs to a BPI workstep must also uphold determinism by removing these variances through a chosen variance removal algorithm across the disparate data points such as mean, median, etc which aggregates the data into a single golden truth.

-As an extension of data validation, it is for the BPI participants to agree upon their algorithmic approach to removing variance and outlier data.
-This agreed-upon method should have a clearly defined standard with all oracles involved adhering to the same data format.
-In the case where there are multiple data endpoints, there's both the variance for each oracle's internal data set and the variance between their aggregated answers to consider.
+These variations may lead to failure to agree on BPI workstep input data accuracy.
+Therefore, BPI workstep participants should agree upon their algorithmic approach to removing variance and outlier data.
+This agreed-upon method should have a clearly defined standard with all oracles involved adhering to the same data format and variance reduction approach.

 -------
 # 9 Conformance